Combinatorial theorems in sparse random sets: Transference principles

 To understand this concept and why it is useful, let us look at the sparse random version of Szemer\'edi's theorem that we shall prove.
 Instead of attacking this directly, it is convenient to prove a functional generalization of it.
 The statement we shall prove is the following.

 \begin{theorem} For every positive integer $k$ and every $\d>0$ there are positive constants $c$ and $C$ with the following property.
-Let $p \geq Cn^{-1/(k-1)}$ and let $U$ be a random subset of $\Z_n$ where each element is chosen independently with probability $p$.
-Let $\mu$ be the associated measure of $U$ and let $f$ be a function such that $0\leq f\leq\mu$ and $\E_xf(x)\geq\d$.
-Then, with probability tending to $1$ as $n$ tends to infinity,
+Let $p \geq Cn^{-1/(k-1)}$, let $U$ be a random subset of $\Z_n$ where each element is chosen independently with probability $p$ and let $\mu$ be the associated measure of $U$.
+Then, with probability tending to $1$ as $n$ tends to infinity, every function $f$ such that $0\leq f\leq\mu$ and $\E_xf(x)\geq\d$ satisfies the inequality

 \end{theorem}